My Best Friend's Wedding

 My Best Friend's Wedding is a 1997 American romantic comedy film directed by P. J. Hogan from a screenplay by Ronald Bass who also produced.
 The film stars Julia Roberts, Dermot Mulroney, Cameron Diaz, and Rupert Everett.
-The film's story centers on a food critic, played by Roberts, who discovers that her longtime friend is engaged to a much younger woman.
+Roberts plays a woman who discovers that her longtime friend is engaged to a much younger woman.
 She realizes she loves him herself and sets out to prevent the two from getting married, with only days before the wedding.

 My Best Friend's Wedding received positive reviews from critics upon release and emerged as a global box-office hit.
 The soundtrack song "I Say a Little Prayer" was covered by singer Diana King and featured heavily in the film, making it a U.S. Billboard Hot 100 hit.
 The soundtrack featured a number of Burt Bacharach/Hal David songs.

 My Best Friend's Wedding was nominated for the Academy Award for Best Original Musical or Comedy Score (James Newton Howard), in addition to 3 Golden Globe Award nominations – Best Motion Picture – Musical or Comedy, Best Actress – Musical or Comedy (Roberts) and Best Supporting Actor – Motion Picture (Everett).
 Post-release, it has often been cited as one of the best romantic comedy films of the 1990s and of all time.